Vital Wings

 Innovation

-• Transition stability: smooth VTOL ↔ cruise switching under wind and vibration constraints
+• Transition stability: reliable VTOL ↔ cruise switching under wind and vibration constraints

 Sustainable Advantage

-Advantage compounds through flight logs, thermal tests, and real deployment feedback.
+Advantage compounds through flight logs, thermal tests, and deployment feedback.

 Validation & Transition Control Logic

-We validate performance with mission-level metrics tied to life-critical delivery: delivery time, temperature stability, autonomous transition success, navigation accuracy, and unit economics.
+We validate performance with mission-level metrics tied to emergency delivery: delivery time, temperature stability, autonomous transition success, navigation accuracy, and real-world reliability in wind.

 VTOL transition control logic diagram